menzzana/geipac/docs/index.rst

 Example.

-INDID ENV COV1  TEST  HELLO
+INDID     ENV COV1  HEIGHT  EYE_COLOR
 04D01801	0   1     0       1

 First column is Individual ID, and 2nd is Environment.
-COV1, TEST and HELLO are all covariates.
+COV1, HEIGHT and EYE_COLOR are all covariates.
 If no interaction variable file is present, the interaction will be calculated from the genotype data.